mozilla/terraform-modules/google_gke_tenant/README.md

-# Terraform Module: Google GSM for GKE
+# Terraform Module: Google GKE tenant
-Sets up a service account for connecting GKE to GSM (Secret Manager)
+Sets up a service account for use with GKE

 ## Requirements